lucasp-cit/starship/README.md

 Exposed some scripts in the package.json (build, deploy, lint and test).

-TO-DO: We need to create a dev/start/serve script.
+TO-DO: We need to create a dev/start/serve script...

 ---